-Look at how many royal siblings have offed each other in history and you will realize blood is not stronger than greed nor power.
-Yet strangely, many people will do things for blood relatives they wouldn’t do for others.
+Look at how many royal siblings have offed each other in history, and you will realize blood is not stronger than greed nor power.
+Strangely, many people will do things for blood relatives they wouldn’t do for others.

-So does blood really make a difference?
-From an emotional sense yes but from a practical sense the answer at times is no. This is why one of the first pieces of business advice you will get is not to do business with other family members: emotional attachments often lead to bad decisions.
+So does blood make a difference?
+From an emotional sense, yes but from a practical sense the answer at times is no. This is why one of the first pieces of business advice you will get is not to do business with other family members: emotional attachments often lead to bad decisions.
 The emotional bonds of family are strong and can help resolve some differences.
 So blood can help create shared stories to help moderate social interactions within family.
 But those emotional bonds are not always enough to create harmony or smooth relationships.
-In fact emotional bonds can often cause us to do actions which are worse for us.
+Emotional bonds can often cause us to do actions which are worse for us.

 The definition of family should be: